praliedutzel/styleguider/README.md

 Feel free to customize the StarterGuide's CSS to achieve the proper look and feel for your style guide.

 ## Example Code
 The following is a code snippet taken from the demo files to show how you would add sections to your style guide HTML.
-Any content that should be included in the style guide should be inside a `.guide-wrapper`, with each section of varying content broken up into `&lt;section&gt;` tags.
+Any content that should be included in the style guide should be inside a `.guide-wrapper`, with each section of varying content broken up into `<section>` tags.
 The default settings look for the `section > h2` and generate the sidebar navigation based on those.
 In order to create the code block, the plugin will look for the `.code-wrapper` class, and will generate a code block for the contents inside.
 If the `.code-wrapper` has a `data-code`, it will apply the syntax highlighting for the specified language.
 In the example below, the `data-code` is set to `markup`, which uses Prism's HTML syntax highlighting.

 ```html
 <div class="guide-wrapper">